-Photography by Valaurian Waller of V.W.
+Photography provided by: Valaurian Waller of V.W.
 Photography

 At first glance, Fed and Bougie may seem like a playful food blog, but that’s just the hook.
 Look closer — instead of recipes you’ll find pieces about black urban farmers and the virtues of building community around brunch — Fed and Bougie is a food blog with a purpose.